If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 How Much Does A Web Hosting Cost?

-A web hosting plan can cost as low as $1 or as high as a couple of thousand dollars depending upon which type of web hosting you have chosen and what is the server configurations.
+A web hosting plan can cost as low as $1 or as high as a couple of thousand dollars, depending upon which type of web hosting you have chosen and what the server configurations are.

 What Are The Different Types Of Web Hosting?

-The below list shows the different types of web hosting that most web hosts offer.
+The list below shows the types of web hosting that most web hosts offer.

 Shared Hosting